kubernetes/community/contributors/design-proposals/scheduling/scheduling-policy.md

 # Overview

+The schedulingPolicy will live out-of-tree under kubernetes-sigs org.
+It will use a CRD-based approach.

-### syntaxic standards
+## syntaxic standards

 ### empty match and unset fields:

-We follow Kubernetes conventions, an empty field matches everything an unset one matches nothing
+an empty field and an unset one matches everything.

 ### how policies are computed